W. Douglas Robinson is Bob and Phyllis Mace Professor, Curator of Birds, and Professor of Wildlife Science at Oregon

 I am comparing the abundance and distribution of Yellow-rumped Warbler Setophaga coronata subspecies in western Oregon using a ten-year data set collected by Dr. Robinson.
 I have been looking to see if there are differences between seasonal migration times and proportional representation of the two subspecies.
 I have also assisted in collecting data for the Oregon 2020 project.
-In addition to being Vice President of the OSU Bird Nerds, I am also webmaster and historian for the OSU chapters of SACNAS and MANRRS, and the 2018 Undergraduate Teaching Fellow for Systematics of Birds.
+In addition to being President of the OSU Bird Nerds, I am also webmaster and historian for the OSU chapters of SACNAS and MANRRS, and the 2018 Undergraduate Teaching Fellow for Systematics of Birds.
 I now work for Hart Mountain Refuge.

 I have been involved with various projects in the Robinson Lab since transferring to the Department of Fisheries and Wildlife at Oregon State University as an undergraduate in 2015.
 I have worked both as a data technician and avian point count technician for the Oregon 2020 Project.
 I assisted in the instruction of FW312 Systematics of Birds as an Undergraduate Teaching Fellow in 2016 and helped coordinate the involvement of students in audio-playback owl surveys and Christmas Bird Counts in the Willamette Valley.
 As a graduate student now in the Integrative Biology department, my current role working with Dr. Robinson involves the exploration of the mechanisms behind the Patagonia Picnic Table Effect (PPTE).
 The PPTE is birder-speak for an increase in detection of rarities following the report of an initial rarity in a specific geographic location.
 We use eBird data to learn how observer effort changes following the detection of a rare bird.
 Broadly, my research interests include avian biogeography, paleornithology, and ways in which citizen science can be applied to conservation research.
 I am now a doctoral student at OSU in Rebecca Terry’s lab.

 I have been working in the OSU bird collection to create a current inventory of the more than 9,000 specimens.
-I am also serving as the Fall 2017 Undergraduate Teaching Fellow in Systematics of Birds, and helped with Oregon 2020.
+I also served as the Fall 2017 Undergraduate Teaching Fellow in Systematics of Birds, and helped with Oregon 2020.